 - 4 Enter a name for the FBX file you want to export. - 5 The FBX Export options appear at the right of the Maya Export dialog box. - 6 Set the export options you want to use or select a preset from the Presets menu.
 The Autodesk Media and Entertainment preset contains the best balance of options for a general animation workflow.
 The Autodesk MotionBuilder preset contains options set for character animation using Maya and MotionBuilder.

-See Selecting a preset (page 75) for more information about presets.
+SeeImport Presets Options (page 64) for more information about presets.

 7 Click Export in the Maya Export dialog box.

 NOTE To cancel the export process, press ESC.